API Fundamentals

 Authentication

-All API requests require authentication using a Bearer
+All API requests require authentication using a Bearer token in the Authorization header:

 You can obtain your API key from the Developer API Dashboard.